Food Resources

 MAMS utilizes the Mobile Meals delivery system to deliver hot, chilled, or frozen meals up to five days a week to Knox County residents for a fee.
 This service is ideal for those who are unable to cook for themselves due to illness or injury or prefer a flexible solution for meal service.
 Delivery can be set to your desired schedule and start within 2-3 business days from your completed registration.
 Call (865) 524-2786 for more information and to sign up.
 No in-home assessment is required.

-Summer Food Service Program (SFSP) utilizes USDA funding to serve youth, 18 years or younger in Knox County breakfast, lunch or snack during the months of June and July.
 CAC partners with community organizations and programs to serve as meal service locations.
 Interested programs and camps can apply with the CAC Food Distribution Office at (865) 546-3500 or by emailing distribution@cacnutrition.org.
 Applications are available beginning in March of each year.
-Visit USDA.gov to learn more about the federally funded Summer Food Service program.
+Visit USDA.gov to learn more about the federally funded SUN program.

 After School Snack Program

-CAC partners with Knox County afterschool programs to provide USDA approved snacks to at-risk youth in our community.
+CAC partners with City of Knoxville afterschool programs and other local programs to provide USDA-approved snacks to at-risk youth in our community.
 Each program must complete a site application, complete required training, and submit weekly forms to participate in the program.
 Snacks are provided by CAC Mobile Meals Kitchen.
 Contact CAC Food Distribution Program at (865) 546-3500 or by emailing distribution@cacnutrition.org to begin the application process.
 Visit USDA.gov to learn more about the federally funded Afterschool Snack component of the National School Lunch Program.

 Mobile Meals Community Kitchen